Benton County Sheriff’s Office announces new app

 BENTON COUNTY, Ark.
-(KFTA) — The Benton County Sheriff’s Office has a new mobile app, the department announced on Wednesday.
+(KNWA) — The Benton County Sheriff’s Office has a new mobile app, the department announced on Wednesday.

 The BCSO App will provide the community with access to public safety information, including jail rosters, warrants, child support warrants, calls for service, shelters & hotlines and a county directory.